farouk-afolabi/African-Restaurant/README.md

 # African-Restaurant
 This project is a simple web application for an African restaurant.
-It showcases various African food items, allowing users to view item details, add items to their cart, review items, and checkout.
+It showcases 15 different meals and African food items, allowing users to view item details, add items to their cart, review items, and checkout.

 ## Table of Contents
 - [Project Description](#project-description)